-- (a) Calculate the measures central tendency for each group. - (b) Calculate the range for each group. - (c) Which group of plants grew better?
+- (a) Calculate the measures central tendency for each group. - (b) Calculate the range for each group. - (c) Construct parallel box plots. - (d) Which group of plants grew better?
 Justify your decision.

 Consider the following sample student tasks and activities (that can be adapted) as either assessment for learning or assessment of learning.